bjohn004/pharma-data-plots/README.md

 ***

 ### Additional Info
-The Submitall jupyter notebook has the observations on the top of the notebook and the required code supporting those observations are below as required.
+The Submital jupyter notebook has the observations on the top of the notebook and the required code supporting those observations are below as required.